ilan-pinto/udp-server/readme.md

 ### Testing on your local computer
-for testing the reciver app on your local computer: note! the below commad is not using a headless service.
+To test the receiver app on your local computer: note!
+The below command is not using a headless service.

-1. start the reciver app `python reciver-app/app.py`
+1. start the receiver app `python receiver-app/app.py`
-1. open a secound terminal and exec the `nc -u 127.0.0.1 12000`
+1. open a second terminal and exec the `NC -u 127.0.0.1 12000`
-1. every line will be sent to the reciver-app
+1. messages will be sent to the receiver-app

 ### Containerizing the apps
+In one of the apps folders, you can find a Dockerfile.
+Build the images if needed or use the one that exists in quay.io quay.io/ilan_pinto/senderapp quay.io/ilan_pinto/reciverapp

 ### How to deploy?
 1. clone this repo to your github